ActiveCampaign/postmark-wordpress/readme.txt

 If you're still sending email with default SMTP, you're blind to delivery problems!
 ActiveCampaign Postmark for Wordpress enables sites of any size to deliver and track WordPress notification emails reliably, with minimal setup time and zero maintenance.

-If you don't already have an ActiveCampaign Postmark account, you can get one in minutes, sign up at https://postmarkapp.com
+If you don't already have a Postmark account, you can get one in minutes, sign up at https://postmarkapp.com

-Check out our video on how to set up the ActiveCampaign Postmark for WordPress plugin [here](https://postmarkapp.com/webinars/postmark-wordpress).
+Check out our video on how to set up the Postmark for WordPress plugin [here](https://postmarkapp.com/webinars/postmark-wordpress).

 == Installation ==